 AWS re:Invent 2017 Recap:

-The annual Amazon Web Services conference boasted upwards of 40,000 attendees at the end of November this year.
+The annual Amazon Web Services conference boasted upwards of 40,000 attendees at the end of November last year.
 As well as adding an extra day of content, AWS re:Invent 2017 also required a significant footprint expansion to accommodate the large crowd of attendees.
 The event adopted another hotel and an additional expo hall.

 Whether attending for the keynote speakers, deep-dive workshops or the unique networking opportunities, the yearly AWS re:Invent conference is a worthy calendar event for every cloud architect.
 AWS even provide a Justification Letter template to help attendees gain permission to go—worth remembering for next year.
-If like Caylent you plan to attend next year, we advise booking early.
+If like Caylent you plan to attend this year, we advise booking early.
 Tickets, hotels, and other venues tend to sell out quickly.
 Spaces typically become available in early Summer.

-This year, CEO Andy Jassy made two major announcements in his keynote speech regarding AWS’ 2017 compute offerings: AWS Elastic Container Service for Kubernetes (EKS) and AWS Fargate.
+In 2017, CEO Andy Jassy made two major announcements in his keynote speech regarding AWS’ 2017 compute offerings: AWS Elastic Container Service for Kubernetes (EKS) and AWS Fargate.
 These new features emphasize that containers are vitally important first-class citizens not just for AWS, but everyone.

 Amazon Elastic Container Service for Kubernetes (EKS)